TanathepR/Deepseek-Lanta-Tutorial-on-LANTA/README.md

-# Tutorial: Running DeepSeek Model on LANTA HPC for High School Students
+# Tutorial: Running DeepSeek Model on LANTA

 ## Introduction
 LANTA is Thailand's supercomputer, managed by the NSTDA Supercomputer Center (ThaiSC).
 It is a powerful tool for running AI models like **DeepSeek**, which is used for natural language processing (NLP) tasks.
 In this tutorial, we will guide you through setting up DeepSeek on LANTA and running a simple inference.